analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 Now that you know what the best FE lenses are, let’s answer the million dollar question: _where do I start?_

-If you’re just starting out your FE lens kit and price is not a concern, the 24-70mm f/2.8 G-Master zoom lens is probably the smartest investment.
+If you’re just starting out your FE lens kit and price is not a concern, the **[24-70mm f/2.8 G-Master](#24-70-gm)** zoom lens is probably the smartest investment.
 It will give you all the more frequently used focal lengths with an optical quality that rivals some of the best primes in the industry.
 Its only downsides are price, size, and weight, but it will still be smaller, cheaper and lighter than buying and carrying three or four primes to cover the same focal range.

-If on the other hand you prefer to start your kit off with a prime lens, I highly recommend going with either the Batis 25mm, Sonnar 55mm, or Batis 85mm as your first lens depending on your shooting style.
+If on the other hand you prefer to start your kit off with a prime lens, I highly recommend going with either the **[25mm f/2 Batis](#batis-25)**, **[55mm f/1.8 Sonnar](#sonnar-55)**, or **[85mm f/1.8 Batis](#batis-85)** as your first lens depending on your shooting style.
 These lenses represent the best overall value and a great compromise between size, weight, image quality, build quality, and price.
 You can’t go wrong with any of them.
+If size and weight don’t bother you much and you don’t mind spending a bit more, the **[35mm f/1.4 Distagon](#distagon-35)** is also an excellent choice as the foundation upon which to build up your kit.

 From then on, it’s only a matter of expanding your lens arsenal in the direction you shoot most often.
-Take your time to learn where you’re most comfortable, and go with your gut.
-Sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
+If you can, rent every lens you’re curious about before buying it and take your time to learn where you’re most comfortable.
+Above all, go with your gut, but be aware that sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
 And of course, above all, enjoy the process.

 <p class="card-separator">♡</p>